hsf-training/hsf-training-docker/_episodes/08-gitlab-ci.md

 Notice that the script to run is just a dummy 'ignore' command.
 This is because using the docker-image-build tag, the jobs always land on special runners that are managed by CERN IT which run a custom script in the background.
 You can safely ignore the details.

 > ## Recommended Tag Structure
-> You'll notice the environment variable `TO` in the `.gitlab-ci.yml` script above.
+> You'll notice the environment variable `IMAGE_DESTINATION` in the `.gitlab-ci.yml` script above.
 This controls the name of the Docker image that is produced in the CI step.
 Here, the image name will be `<reponame>:<branch or tagname>-<short commit SHA>`.
 The shortened 8-character commit SHA ensures that each image created from a different commit will be unique, and you can easily go back and find images from previous commits for debugging, etc.
 >
 > As you'll see tomorrow, it's recommended when using your images as part of a REANA workflow to make a unique image for each gitlab commit, because REANA will only attempt to update an image that it's already pulled if it sees that there's a new tag associated with the image.
 >